The stories people tell…

-Next, he shares a love story.
-A regular visitor to the resort, a woman and known multi-millionaire had fallen in love with a male guest.
+Next, a love story of sorts.
+It seems a regular to the resort, a woman and known multi-millionaire had fallen in love with a male guest.
 The couple would rendezvous every year at the same time.
 Except the last time, when the millionaire found the gentleman in bed with another woman.
-So heartbroken she drowned herself in the pools on the South side of the resort.
+So heartbroken she drowned herself in the pools on the South side of grounds.

 Something tells me these are not the stories management is hoping their staff will share with its guests.